(Note, this is an ongoing article. It will be updated from time to time as new information is discovered and incorporated. Last update : 06-08-2018)

 First, Algeria.
 Algeria is a place that is very hostile to outsiders and many of it's own neighbors in the region.
 It is a place that is torn by war and violence.
 It is ruled by a military junta and is generally considered a closed society.
 Algeria borders Morocco and has fought several wars over the years with Morocco.
 Currently Algeria and Morocco are not at war, but they maintain strained relations and the border between the two countries is sealed and militarized.
 If you try to enter Algeria from Morocco (to hunt meteorites or otherwise), you will either step on a landmine or you will be shot on sight.
 Furthermore, local Bedouin nomads are very reluctant to cross the border and they will be the first to tell you that foreigners should stay away from Algeria, especially Americans and Europeans.

 The Algerian government has never made any announcements regarding meteorites and they have never taken any actions regarding meteorites that are known.
 However, it is generally accepted in the world of museum curators that Algerian meteorites are "illegal" and they refuse to accept recent Algerian meteorites into their collections.
-I have no idea how the museum curators justify this, or where they got their information from, but is their current practice.
+I have no idea how the museum curators justify this, or where they got their information from, but this is their current practice.
 A recent example is the Breja meteorite fall from 2010.
 At least one major British museum has refused to accept any Breja specimens into their collection because they claim it was not legally exported from Algeria.
 Does this mean Algerian meteorites are illegal?
 No. It just means that the museums are being very cautious.
 I am not criticizing their policies, but merely stating that there is no solid evidence to support the claim that Algerian meteorites are illegal.

 Many meteorites from the NWA region originate in Algeria and even some of the NWA meteorites that are listed as being from Morocco, actually come from Algeria.
 It is common practice for Moroccan hunters and dealers to mask the origin of Algerian meteorites by claiming they were found in Morocco.
 The reason they do this is not because the meteorites are illegal and they are trying to conceal that fact.
 The real reason is that many Moroccan meteorite hunters cross the border into Algeria at the risk of their own lives to recover meteorites.
 If it became known where and when these border crossings were taking place, the Moroccans could be killed.
 So they are protecting themselves and not trying to launder illegal meteorites.
 The meteorites themselves are legal, but the crossing over the Algerian border is very dangerous.